openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

 **Optional arguments:**

 ``-t <TYPE>, --type <TYPE>``
   Type of the receiver to create.
+Receiver type can be "webhook" or "message".
+Default to "webhook".

 ``-c <CLUSTER>, --cluster <CLUSTER>``
   Targeted cluster for this receiver.
 Required if